 Synovial fluid analysis is often done to aid in the diagnosis of joint inflammation, pain, swelling, and/or fluid accumulation.
+It is withdrawn from the joint by a procedure called arthrocentesis.

 What is Synovial Fluid?